At a Glance

 ✨Tip Number 2

 Familiarise yourself with the specific requirements of the role by researching the company and its projects.
-Understanding their approach to contractor procurement and cost planning will help you tailor your discussions during interviews and demonstrate your genuine interest in the position.
+Understanding their culture and values will help you align your approach and demonstrate how you can contribute to their success during interviews.

 ✨Tip Number 3

 Prepare to discuss your previous experiences in managing commercial aspects of construction projects.
-Be ready to provide examples of how you've successfully negotiated contracts, managed costs, and built relationships with trade contractors, as these are key responsibilities of the role.
+Be ready to provide examples of how you've successfully negotiated contracts, managed costs, and built relationships with trade contractors.

 ✨Tip Number 4

-Showcase your leadership skills by highlighting any mentoring or team development experiences you've had.
-The role involves building and developing a team, so demonstrating your ability to support and guide others will make you a more attractive candidate.
+Showcase your leadership skills by highlighting any mentoring or team-building experiences you've had.
+The role involves developing a team, so demonstrating your ability to coach and support others will make you a more attractive candidate.

 We think you need these skills to ace Commercial Manager